-The Head Teacher and the SENCo are responsible for the operational management of the budget for SEN provision.
-The school will use a range of additional funding including the notional SEN budget and, where applicable, pupil premium to provide high quality appropriate support for pupils with SEN.
+The Head Teacher and SENCO are responsible for the operational management of the budget for SEN provision.
+The school will use a range of additional funding, including the notional SEN budget and, where applicable, pupil premium to provide high quality appropriate support for pupils with SEN. Where a pupils' need exceeds the nationally prescribed threshold (currently £6,000), additional funding will be applied for from the local authority.